 Sarah Anderson has been fascinated by all things fiber since childhood and is the author of The Spinner’s Book of Yarn Designs published by Storey Publications which has become the “go-to resource” for spinners.
 She has contributed to the All New Homespun Handknit book published by Interweave and Spin Off, Handwoven, and PLY magazines.
 With a fascination for spinning techniques and constructions, Sarah’s enthusiasm for spinning techniques and constructions has driven her to create an extensive library of different yarn constructions that she loves to share with other spinners.
 She has taught at SOAR, Madrona, NWRSA’s Spinner’s conference and for many guilds and shops.
 She has also filmed a new video about “The Building Blocks of Spinning” with Interweave Press.
 Sarah lives, spins, knits and weaves in the Pacific Northwest with her husband in a small house FULL of fiber, wheels and spindles.

 Janine Bajus, known as Feral Knitter, has been intrigued by the mysterious effects of Fair Isle knitting for years and she loves sharing her obsession by teaching the secrets of color knitting.
 Her designs have appeared in Color in Knitting (an Interweave eMag) and Sweaters from Camp.
 She has gathered all her wonderful Fair Isle world into a book, The Joy of Color: Fair Isle Knitting Your Way, soon to be published.
 You can read about her current projects at feralknitter.com.

 Anne Berk was certified by The Knitting Guild of America as a Master Knitter in 2003.
 Her DVDs, “Inside Intarsia” and “Intarsia InDepth” are available from Interweave.
+Annetarsia Knits, newly published is a reference book for learning to knit intarsia flat or in the round, in stockinette or garter stitch.
+The book includes workshops, a motif library and 28 patterns for using the new techniques.
 She has written patterns and articles for many publications, including Piecework, Sockupied, Colorknit and Twist Collective.
 Anne has been a knitting instructor since 1998.
 She has taught at Sock Summit, Madrona Fiber Arts, and Interweave Knitting Lab and local yarn shops.
-Annetarsia Knits, to be published in Spring 2014, is a reference book for learning to knit intarsia flat or in the round, in stockinette or garter stitch.
-The book includes workshops, a motif library and 28 patterns for using the new techniques.
-Content is designed for knitters of all levels.
 Anne is also an optometrist in private practice in Portland, Oregon.
 Check out Anne’s website at annetarsia.com .